JPMorgan's new corporate bank leaders name lieutenants

-NEW YORK, Sept 12 (Reuters) - Michael Cavanagh and Daniel Pinto, who were drafted in July to co-lead JPMorgan Chase & Co’s sprawling corporate and investment banking empire, named their top lieutenants in an internal memorandum on Wednesday.
+NEW YORK (Reuters) - Michael Cavanagh and Daniel Pinto, who were drafted in July to co-lead JPMorgan Chase & Co’s (JPM.N) sprawling corporate and investment banking empire, named their top lieutenants in an internal memorandum on Wednesday.

 Key among the changes is the transfer of Carlos Hernandez, who ran the bank’s equities business for more than a decade, to a non-markets role overseeing a new investor services group.
 He oversees the prime brokerage business that provides financing and record-keeping services to hedge funds, as well as other client financing businesses.